Introduction

 Best Practice: Identify and Tailor Messaging to Different Stakeholders

-Qlik used 6sense’s buying team intelligence to surface key decision-makers across target accounts and uncover gaps in engagement.
-This gave both sales and marketing a unified view of the entire committee, helping them focus outreach on stakeholders most likely to influence deals.
+Qlik used 6sense’s buying team intelligence to map the full committee within each account and uncover gaps in engagement.
+This unified view helped sales and marketing direct outreach to roles most likely to shape the final decision.

 With this visibility in place, Qlik developed persona-specific messaging that addressed each role’s concerns.
 Content was aligned to where the stakeholder sat in the buying journey, from early education for technical teams to business-case ROI material for executives and finance leads.